indiana-university/rivet-source/src/components/feature/basic/README.md

 ## When to use something else

-If you are writing a full-length article, you may wish to simply use HTML paragraph styles instead.
+If you are writing a full-length article, you may wish to use HTML paragraph styles instead.

 ## Basic markup